-Drexel University has libraries to serve the needs of students, faculty and staff.
+The Drexel University Library system serves the needs of students, faculty and staff.
 The collections emphasize subjects relevant to the health sciences, with extensive online resources to meet the needs of the programs and departments across campuses.

-All online resources (databases, electronic journals, etc.) are available to students, staff and faculty who are registered Library users, and can be accessed from off-campus locations.
+All online resources (databases, electronic journals, etc.) are available to students, faculty and staff who are registered Drexel Library users, and can be accessed from off-campus locations.

-The library staff provides assistance to students and other library users through on-the-spot reference help, mediated literature searches, and instructional sessions.
+The Library staff provides assistance to students and other library users through on-the-spot reference help, mediated literature searches and instructional sessions.
 Guides are available online to help with the use of Library services and resources.